nivisi/ensure_initialized/README.md

 }
 ```

 Do heavy work in some init method.
-After it is end, call `initializedSuccessfully`:
+After it is done, call `initializedSuccessfully`:

 ```dart
 Future<void> init() async {